-- · CompX purchased approximately 126,000 shares of its common stock in market transactions for \$1.0 million, - · we used \$4.3 million of cash to fund two new escrow accounts related to environmental matters (escrow funds are classified as restricted cash), and - · we incurred \$3.5 million of capital expenditures, substantially all of which relates to CompX.
+- we used \$5.5 million for capital expenditures, substantially all of which relates to CompX, - we used \$4.3 million of cash to fund two new escrow accounts related to environmental matters (such escrow funds are classified as restricted cash) and - CompX purchased approximately 126,000 shares of its common stock in market transactions for \$1.0 million.

-During the first six months of 2008 and 2009 we paid \$12.1 million, or \$.25 per share, in dividends.
+During the first nine months of 2008 and 2009 we paid aggregate cash dividends of \$18.2 million, or \$.375 per share.
 Distributions to noncontrolling interests consist of CompX dividends paid to shareholders other than us.